MobilePay: Security

 The application is protected by a user-selected four-digit PIN code or a fingerprint.
-The login id is either the CPR-number (national id number), or the more secure NemID.
+Initially, the login id was either the CPR-number (national id number) or the more secure NemID, but since 2023 either NemID or the similar MitID (using CPR-number is no longer possible).

-Requirements in Denmark
+Requirements in Denmark and Finland

 Users must be resident in Denmark, have an Android or iPhone smartphone with a Danish phone number, a Danish CPR-number, a Danish bank account with a card, and be at least 13 years old.
 Private people can only have one MobilePay account.
 Companies and people doing business can have a business account, which has fees (around DKK 0.30-0.80 per transaction).

-In Finland different kind of requirements might apply.
+Users in Finland must be at least 15 years old, have a mobile phone with a Finnish phone number, a Finnish Personal Identity Code, a permanent address in the European Economic Area and a working email address.
+Means for strong authentication are also required, for example banking credentials, an ID card or the mobile certificate.

 History

 Payment via mobile phones first became popular in Denmark, when DSB and the other traffic operators in the Copenhagen metropolitan area launched ticketing via SMS in January 2009, which worked as an extension of a similar system in Funen.

-In 2012, the Danish banks started a joint project for a new system.
+In 2012, the banks in Denmark started a joint project for a new system.
 Danske Bank chose to discontinue the cooperation at the end of 2012, quoting among other reasons that the joint system would not be usable outside of Denmark.
+Originally, Danske Bank intended to offer MobilePay free of charge until the end of 2013, but then decided to let the system remain free of charge for private users even after this date.

-On May 7, 2013, Danske Bank launched MobilePay, which by the end of 2013 had been installed 877.000 times.
-The cooperation between the other banks was named Swipp (now defunct), and was launched on June 13, 2013.
+On 7 May 2013, Danske Bank launched MobilePay, which by the end of 2013 had been installed 877.000 times.
+The cooperation between the other banks was named Swipp and was launched on June 13, 2013.
+In February 2017, Swipp closed and all Danish banks transferred to using MobilePay.

-Originally Danske Bank intended to offer MobilePay free of charge until the end of 2013, but then decided to let the system remain free of charge for private users even after this date.

-MobilePay is also offered in Finland.

-In August 2015 MobilePay was marketed in Norway.
-It has been downloaded over 300.000 times but the main competitor in Norway Vipps is much more used.
-On January 11, 2018 MobilePay discontinued all services in Norway including online payment, in app payment, in store payment and payment to other users.
-This was largely due to most of Norway's other banks all backing Vipps.

-In June 2021 it was announced that MobilePay, the Norwegian service Vipps and the Finnish service Pivo will join into one company and one technology, however keeping brand names.